nokia-wroclaw/innovativeproject-network-evolution/README.md

 ### Migrations
 ![Operator migrations](./screenshots/operators_view_migrations.png)
 On the right you can see a table which lists all detected migrations of softwares in the main plot.
 Migration is a continuous event describing the change of installed software on the used machines in the network.
 The ‘duration’ statistic is calculated by subtracting the first date when a specific software migration was detected from the last day when the same migration was detected.
 ‘Alarms’ statistic lists how many alarms were detected which occured in dates close to the dates of migrations.
-‘Size’ simply states how many machines were taking part in specific migration.
-The fields in the table are colored to indicate some facts about migrations.
+‘Size’ simply states how many machines were taking part in a specific migration.
+The fields in the table are colored to indicate some facts about the migrations.
 Daring migration means that the migration went a few (at least 3) software versions ahead, instead of just migrating to the next version of the software.
 Regression means that the migration changed to a software that was older than the one already installed.

 ### Software statistics
 ![Software view](./screenshots/software_view_fd.png)